rnabioco/valr/cran-comments.md

-## Resubmission

-This is a resubmission.
-In this version I have:

-* corrected a non-canonical CRAN URL.

 ## New minor version

-* Maintenance release to fix some small errors (see NEWS.md)
+* This is a new minor version with a few API changes.

+* A major change is the packaging of dplyr headers in valr, which removes the dplyr LinkingTo dependency and eliminates errors associated with linking errors against the forthcoming dplyr v0.6.0 release.

 ## Test environments